All Episodes

 Do your little shock thing that you do with Liam.

-Yeah, uh which is phony contrived Linda acting outrage.
+Which is phony, contrived Linda acting outraged.

-That's like the liberal media thing.
+That's like the liberals.

 It's easier.

-Uh, we'll think about it.
+All right, we'll think about it.

 Now, here's the fascinating thing.

-And oh, by the way, I don't think you should go.
+Oh, by the way, I don't think you should go.

 Okay.

-The fascinating thing about all of this is so yesterday when we come on the air, the headline on Drudge all day yesterday had to do with this upcoming pending interview with George Stephanopoulos.
+The fascinating thing about all of this is: so yesterday when we come on the air, the headline on Drudge all day yesterday had to do with this upcoming pending interview with George Stephanopoulos.

-Now, by the way, did they not pick the perfect guy to do the First interview with James Comey.
+Now, by the way, did they not pick the perfect guy to do the first interview with James Comey?

 Let's get the guy that basically didn't prosecute Hillary Clinton and let Hillary Clinton off the hook.

-And by the way, he denied our request to come on the TV show and come on this program, uh, which doesn't shock me.
+And by the way, he denied our request to come on the TV show and come on this program, which doesn't shock me.

-So anyway, so they did the interview at earlier this week at some point, I don't know exactly when, and this is the big ABC promo.
+So anyway, so they did the interview earlier this week at some point.

 How strange is it for you to sit here and compare the president to a mob boss this Sunday night on ABC?

-Things that you know but haven't said that could damage President Trump, James Comey.
+You hear things that you know but haven't said that could damage President Trump, James Comey.

-And to those who say you should have brought Hillary Clinton before a grand jury.
+And to those who say you should have brought Hillary Clinton before a grand jury, the exclusive interview everyone will be talking about.

 So that's the big push that the liberal media is making about this interview.